BIOL 100 Modern Concepts in Life Science 4 credits

 A study of human biology, anatomy, and physiology with an emphasis on the biology of women and their gender-based health and wellness issues.

 BIOL 168 Introduction to Mammalian Anatomy and Physiology I 3 credits

 This course is a study of mammalian anatomy as exemplified in the cat.
 Included are discussion and study of the following: the functioning of cells and the integumentary, skeletal, muscular, nervous, sensory, and endocrine systems; lab study of the anatomy of the cat; human physiology.
-(This course may be taken for credit as PHED 168.)
 Not open to Biology majors.

 BIOL 169 Introduction to Mammalian Anatomy and Physiology II 3 credits

 This course is a study of mammalian anatomy as exemplified in the cat.
 Included are discussion and study of the following: the functioning of the cardiovascular, lymphatic, respiratory, digestive, urinary, and reproductive systems; lab study of the anatomy of the cat; human physiology.
-(This course may be taken for credit as PHED 169.)
 Not open to Biology majors.